infominer33/infominer33.github.io/_pages/about.md

 What is the point to living in a world built on lies intended to create slaves who think they are free?
 Where children are strong-armed, into taking on insurmountable debt, and choosing what they should do with their life before they know anything about the world.

-Then they make sure it takes every ounce of energy to survive, and thrive.
+Then they make sure it takes every ounce of energy to survive or potentially thrive.
 That way no-one has any thought or energy for personal development, or to take a moment of self-reflection.

 A self-reflective populous is threatening to unjust rulers.
 {: .notice--success}